 Fertiliser was bought in Brody to strengthen the soil.
 It was loaded on carts.
 One could load as much as the cart could carry and as much as the horses could pull.
-Nine kilometres along a road is one thing, but there’s no way the horses could manage three kilometres along a sandy track.
-One had to dump some of it halfway and go back again later to collect it.
-This way, one could transport a cartload a day!
+Nine kilometres along a paved road is one thing, but there’s no way the horses could manage three kilometres along a sandy track.
+We had to dump some of it halfway and go back again later to collect it.
+This way, it was possible to transport a cartload a day!
 Some settlers gave their plots for sowing and “split them in two”, sharing them with the locals.
-But not for long.
+But that did not last long.

-The number of members increased as time passed and our herds also built up.
-There was more milk, so every housewife, after using the milk for own needs, could make the rest into homemade butter, which would taste different and have a different colour in every household depending on what the cows were fed.
+As time passed the number of members increased and our herds also built up.
+There was more milk so every housewife after using the milk for own needs could make the rest into homemade butter, which tasted differently and had a different colour in every household depending on what the cows were fed.
 At a meeting, it was decided that a dairy would be set up to process our milk and the milk from around the local area into first quality butter made by professionals.
 However, the dairy did not survive that long and was closed down.

-Next to every house, everyone had several small fruit trees of different species and with a different taste of their choice.
+Next to every house, everyone had several small fruit trees of different species and type of their choice.
 But this manner of managing an orchard can by no means be described as profitable.
 When establishing a larger amount of trees, the instructor did not recommend planting many different varieties.
 This led to difficulties with spraying, harvesting, storage and selling.
 Our harsher climate also had to be taken into account.
-Hence, frost resistant varieties, which were also popular in the market and good for storage, were planted.
+Hence, frost-resistant varieties, which were also popular in the market and good for storage, were planted.